We manage the following programmes:

 - Our Place - Regeneration programmes for the Borough’s towns, villages and infrastructure.

-- Small Business Development - including social enterprise, business start, and business mentoring
+- Small Business Development - including social enterprise, business start, and business growth support

 - Town and Village Management - which looks after town centres and retail engagement

-- Strategic Projects - including telecommunications, energy, workforce development, the Enterprise Zone, Growth Deal
+- Strategic Projects - including telecommunications, energy, workforce development, the Enterprise Zone and Growth Deal

 - Regeneration - including development of masterplans for our main town centres as well as occasional village renewal schemes